BrainBlasted/Valkyrie-Game/docs/GDD-Intro.md

 # Valkyrie Game

 This is a Shooter/Platformer inspired by Kid Icarus: Uprising.
-This will be a 2D game, and all code and assets will be written using open source projects.
+This will be a 2D game, and all code and assets will be created using open source projects.

 The design will be split into three segments: